 The shutter speed of your camera should be set to accommodate the focal length of the lens.
 As a general rule, the minimum shutter speed in seconds should be based on the focal length in millimeters.
 The faster the shutter speed, the less sensitive the camera will be to camera shake relative to the focal length.

 Lighting plays a huge part in the quality of your photographs.
 This doesn’t mean that you need a complicated lighting setup to make your photos work though.
 The best light source to use is the sun, which costs you nothing.
-You just need to take some care in how you utilize it.
+In fact, anything natural that you can use to enhance your photos should be considered.

 Pay attention to the shading of your subject from different angles, along with any glare that may result from the angle that you are using.
 Try viewing and photographing your subject from different angles to see which gives you the best result.
 If you are shooting indoors then you may want to make use of any light coming in through a window to give your subject good shading.
 This may involve moving your subject nearer to the window if practical, or picking an angle that catches the light from the window more effectively.
 You can also use a mirror to redirect the sunlight coming in through the window.